 In November of that same year they dedicated themselves to drinking and working together.
 When the weather was not favorable and they joked that Gauguin had brought the rain, they painted from memory, or from tête.
 After a walk one Sunday night, when they had been living together for 13 days, Vincent began to paint The Red Vineyard .

-Van Gogh is known as a painter who always used the technique of painting what was in front of him, Vincent stated: "I always do my work in one place".
-A curious fact, because this painting The Red Vineyard was painted entirely from memory.
+Van Gogh is known as a painter who always used the technique of painting what was in front of him, Vincent stated: "I always do my work in one place."
+A curious fact, since this painting The Red Vineyard was painted entirely from memory.

-In a paragraph of a letter that the painter Gauguin wrote to Van Gogh's brother, Theo, he says: "I have made a memory image of a poor wretch really haunted in the middle of a red vineyard, and your brother, who is very generous, think it's good."
+In a paragraph of a letter that the painter Gauguin wrote to Van Gogh's brother, Theo, he says: "I have made a souvenir picture of a really haunted poor wretch in the middle of a red vineyard, and your brother, who is very generous, think it's good."

-It is very evident that this pair of painters during this time worked closely together and even shared the same rough silicon canvas that Gauguin had brought from home.
-The measurements of the red vineyard are 75 by 93 centimeters, a standard model, used many times before by the artist in his other paintings.
+It is very evident that this pair of painters during this time worked closely together, even sharing the same rough silicon canvas that Gauguin had brought from home.
+The measurements of the red vineyard are 75 by 93 centimeters, standard model, used many times before by the artist in his other paintings.

-In the painting Van Gogh shows us: very rustic viticultural practices: a flat, north-facing vineyard, planted with vast gobelet-shaped vines in the form of poles; horse-drawn carts; wooden baskets; hand picked; and women harvesters.
+In the painting Van Gogh shows us: very rustic viticultural practices: a flat, north-facing vineyard planted with vast gobelet-shaped vines on posts; horse drawn carriages; wooden baskets; hand picked; and women harvesters.

 The days seemed short and Van Gogh had less time to capture this moment.
-This image must represent, a day in the life of the painter, one of those days when Van Gogh worked outdoors during the early afternoon, while the sunlight reflected on the river and ran down the side of the river. vineyard.
+This image must represent, a day in the life of the painter, one of those days when Van Gogh worked outdoors in the early afternoon, while the sunlight reflected off the river and ran down the side of the river. vineyard.

-The yellow sky is a novelty in Van Gogh's landscapes of Arles, as he almost always painted them bright blue.
-In The Red Vineyard the colors that dominate are red and yellow, in this painting we can see how Vincent is able to ignore the established laws of the contrasting color theory.
-Also, the influence of Impressionism cannot be denied when you use the pure color or individual brushstrokes of Pointillism.
+The yellow sky is a novelty in Van Gogh's landscapes of Arles, as he almost always painted them a bright blue.
+In The Red Vineyard the dominant colors are red and yellow, in this painting we can see how Vincent is capable of ignoring the established laws of contrasting color theory.
+Furthermore, the influence of Impressionism cannot be denied when it uses the pure color or individual brushstrokes of Pointillism.

-We can also appreciate the well-known technique of Van Gogh's impasto, in huge stained drops of still wet paint.
+We can also appreciate Van Gogh's well-known technique of impasto, in huge stained drops of still wet paint.
 The unsigned canvas indicates the state of uncertainty that was occurring at the time.

-At the request of Van Gogh, Theo van Gogh his brother, dispatches six paintings to Brussels, with the aim of exhibiting them, in an exhibition of a group of painters called XX or Vingtistes, in whose group Cezanne was also.
+At Van Gogh's request, Theo van Gogh his brother, dispatched six paintings to Brussels, with the aim of exhibiting them, in an exhibition of a group of painters called XX or Vingtistes, in whose group Cezanne was also included.

-Van Gogh had a hard time relating to society, and we spoke from his own family to friends, he was a very tormented being, and he fought to keep his place in the world.
+Van Gogh found it difficult to relate to society, and we spoke from his own family to friends, he was a very tormented being, and he struggled to keep his place in the world.
 His talent was not recognized at the time and was unknown throughout his life.

-That is why El Viñedo Rojo represents so much for us, the only painting he sold, one of his most expressive, most powerful paintings, which gives us a pleasing aesthetic experience for our eyes and mind.
-This work is so impressive, that it is able to make people find life and reconnect with the natural world.
+That is why The Red Vineyard represents so much for us, the only painting that he sold, one of his most expressive, most powerful paintings, which gives us a pleasant aesthetic experience for our eyes and mind.
+This work is so impressive, that it is capable of making people find life and reconnect with the natural world.